Parents in Pittsburgh-area school district worried about hand, foot and mouth disease spreading in schools

 ELIZABETH, Pa.
 (KDKA) — Some parents in the Elizabeth Forward School District are expressing concerns about hand, foot and mouth disease spreading in some elementary schools.

-Elizabeth Forward Superintendent Todd Keruskin said the district is aware of the cases, and Luann Brink, chief epidemiologist with the Allegheny County Health Department, said there have been reports of clusters of hand foot and mouth disease in everything from preschool situations throughout high schools.
+Elizabeth Forward Superintendent Keith Konyk said the district is aware of the cases, and Luann Brink, chief epidemiologist with the Allegheny County Health Department, said there have been reports of clusters of hand foot and mouth disease in everything from preschool situations throughout high schools.

 Hand, foot and mouth disease is a common viral infection that causes painful blisters and is very contagious.
 It usually affects infants and children younger than 5 years old and can sometimes affect adults.